soedinglab/metaeuk/README.md

 *coord* refers to the coordination on the contig (first base has coordinate 0).
 It is advisable to keep T_acc and C_acc short and without pipes.
 The exon_coords are of the structure:
 *low[taken_low]:high[taken_high]:nucleotide_length[taken_nucleotide_length]*

 Since MetaEuk allows for a very short overlap on T of two putative exons (see P2 and P3 in the illustration below), when joining the sequences of the exons, one of them is shortened.
-The coordinates of the codons taken from this exon will be in the square brackets (*[taken_low]*, *[taken_high]* and *[taken_nucleotide_length]*).
+The coordinates of the codons taken from this exon will be in square brackets (*[taken_low]*, *[taken_high]* and *[taken_nucleotide_length]*).
 These refer to the orange section of P3 below, while the coordinates outside the brackets refer to the yellow+orange section of P3.

 <p align="center"><img src="https://github.com/soedinglab/metaeuk/blob/master/imgs/small_overlap_allowed.png" height="150"/></p>